-Diabetes is a lifelong condition that is caused by a person's body being unable to control glucose (sugar) correctly.
+Diabetes is a long term condition that is caused by a person's body being unable to control glucose (sugar) correctly.
 This results in the amount of glucose in the blood becoming too high.
-To control glucose levels, the body (more specifically the pancreas) produces the hormone insulin, but if not enough insulin is produced, glucose levels can become too high.
+To control glucose levels, the body (more specifically the pancreas) produces the hormone insulin, but if not, enough insulin is produced, glucose levels can become too high.
 There are two main types of diabetes.
-Type 2 diabetes is the most common and occurs when the pancreas doesn't produce enough insulin or the body's cells don't react to insulin.
-Typically Type 2 diabetes is diagnosed in older people.
-Type 1 diabetes is less common and usually develops before the age of 40, often in teenage years.
+Type 2 diabetes is the most common and occurs when the pancreas doesn't produce enough insulin and/or the body's cells don't react to insulin.
+Typically Type 2 diabetes is diagnosed in older people but can occur at any age.
+Type 1 diabetes is less common and usually develops before the age of 40, often in teenage years but can occur at any age.
 With Type 1 diabetes, the body does not produce any insulin at all.

 In 2017/18 7.0% of people registered with a GP in Gateshead were diagnosed with diabetes compared to the England average of 6.8% [Chart - Diabetes prevalence].
 This means that 12,016 Gateshead people are known to have diabetes.
 The proportion of people with diabetes is gradually increasing.
 Since 2009/10 Gateshead has seen a year on year increase from 5.8% to its current level of 7.0%.
 [See also: Diabetes prevalence by GP practice]